Place Your Fashion Brand as a Solution, Not an Alternative

 - Use on-model imagery to reinforce positioning

-- Support mockups that keep new products visually aligned
+- Keep new products visually aligned with existing ones

-On Shopify, visuals support long-term brand value in addition to immediate conversion.
+On Shopify, visuals support long-term brand value as much as immediate conversion.

 Marketplace-centered brands

-Marketplace buyers tend to evaluate across brands and make decisions quickly.
+Marketplace shoppers evaluate across brands and make decisions quickly.

 - Use neutral lighting and accurate color